#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Data Collection

 \section{Data Collection}

-Several companies and government agencies have joined the campaign \textit{\#PraCegoVer}, thereby posting images, including their audio description, on social networks such as Facebook, Instagram, and Twitter.
-Although these data are available on the internet, they are not easy to collect because the platforms, in general, limit their public APIs (Application Programming Interface).
-The restrictions may vary among the platforms; for instance, Facebook provides an API that only allows access to posts from a specific user, making it challenging to collect data on a large scale.
-On the other hand, Instagram permits access to public posts from many users, but it limits the search to posts published in the last seven days.
+Several companies and government agencies have joined the campaign \textit{\#Pra\-CegoVer}, thereby posting images, including their audio description, on social networks such as Facebook, Instagram, and Twitter.
+Although these data are available on the internet, they are not easy to collect because the platforms generally limit their public APIs (Application Programming Interface).
+Moreover, the restrictions may vary among the platforms; for instance, Facebook provides an API that only allows access to posts from one user, making it challenging to collect data on a large scale.
+On the other hand, Instagram permits access to public posts from many users, limiting the search to posts published in the last seven days.

-In this work, we have collected data only from Instagram since it is focused on image sharing and allows us to filter posts by hashtag.
+In this work, we have collected data only from Instagram since it focuses on image sharing and allows us to filter posts by hashtag.
 As mentioned before, Instagram limits the filter by hashtag to posts published in the last seven days, therefore to overcome this obstacle, we first search for posts related to the hashtag \textit{\#PraCegoVer} and save just the profiles.
 In the following step, we visit these profiles looking for more posts tagged with the hashtag we are interested in.
 Inside the profile pages, there are no limitations regarding date or quantity.
-Thus, we have access to all images published by that user because they are public.
+Thus, we have access to all images published by that user because they are~public, and finally we can collect the posts.

 We execute this process daily and incrementally, storing: images, their width and height, their captions, post identifiers, post owners, post date, and the collection date.
 In this way, we can collect posts published any time ago, instead of up to the past seven days as restricted in the hashtag page.
 We highlight that we ensure that the robot never accesses posts from private profiles, which would require an acceptance from each account's owner.
 However, there may be profiles that became private after we had collected their posts.
 Figure~\ref{fig:pipeline_collection} illustrates our pipeline of data collection.